Michael Caswell Photography

 I fully recognize that have in my stewardship what are among the most important and prized photographs my clients will ever possess, and this is a responsibility that I don't take lightly.
 So the memory cards and other storage devices that contain these images are treated like the priceless and irreplaceable crown jewels that they are.

 It has long been a self-imposed and non-negotiable requirement of mine that any camera I consider purchasing for photographing weddings must have the ability to capture images to two memory cards simultaneously, so that even before I leave a wedding I have a backup of that event's photographs.
-This practice alone largely addresses of one of the most common reasons for lost images, malfunctioned and corrupt memory cards.
+This practice alone largely addresses of one of the most common reasons for lost images: malfunctioned and corrupt memory cards.
 It's still hypothetically possible that both of these cards in a camera could simultaneously be corrupted, but this practice does at least provide significant protection against a card defect or malfunction.

 When I get back home at night after a wedding, no matter how late it is and how much I want to go to bed, the images get downloaded from the cards onto my computer's storage system, and multiple backup copies are made.
 Not the next day, or whenever I end up getting around to it later in the week, but immediately, without fail.
 Why is this so important?
-I've heard countless stories from fellow photographers who, while running out the door to go shoot another wedding or a portrait session inadvertently pop in the cards sitting on their desk from that past weekend's wedding and erase them (or simply grab their cameras with those cards not yet having been removed), not realizing until later that they hadn't yet copied those wedding images to their computer (yet another example of how using dual card slot cameras could help mitigate image loss).
+I've heard countless stories from fellow photographers who, while running out the door to go shoot another wedding or a portrait session, inadvertently pop in the cards sitting on their desk from that past weekend's wedding and erase them (or simply grab their cameras with those cards not yet having been removed), not realizing until later that they hadn't yet copied those wedding images to their computer (yet another example of how using dual card slot cameras could help mitigate image loss).

 Lastly, as an even further precaution, the second set of memory cards from the cameras are set aside and are not reused for other events until after the images have been edited and delivered (I have A LOT of memory cards!).

 I can proudly say that after capturing over three quarters of a million pictures professionally over the past 19 years, I’ve never had a single instance of lost images.
 There have been a few occasions where a memory card became corrupted, and although I may have been able to retrieve the images through recovery software, I simply copied these images from the second card.
-And I've never (either through a mistake, or equipment failure) encountered a scenario in which my couples' images on my work drive were in danger of being lost.
+And I've never (either through a mistake, or equipment failure) encountered a scenario in which my couples' images were in imminent danger of being lost.
 I've had failures of storage devices over the years, but because I maintain numerous backups, there was no precarious situation of the primary copy being gone and having a vulnerable period of time where there was only one other copy (a single backup) remaining.

 I’m easy to work with AND DEPENDABLE